Mullah98/Mullah98/README.md

 # Hello, my name is Ibrahim 👋

 Welcome to my GitHub profile!
+I am a detail-oriented and highly motivated frontend developer with experience in JavaScript, React, Next.js, and Tailwind CSS.
-I'm passionate about coding, solving problems, and building impactful projects.
+I'm passionate about coding, solving problems, building impactful projects, and expanding my technical knowledge by proactively learning new technologies.

 ## 💻 Tech Stack